TheMoakMan/CS3800-Memory-Management/README.md

 memload is having issues with instructor test file, but copying values into a personal test file by hand, test.txt memload works just fine.
 Weird invisible character issue.

-Memstep currently works for First Fit only.
+Memstep currently works for all 3 algorithms.

 Memrun has not been implemented.